European Companies selling Chemical Products in Canada

 Can I use my European SDS and Label in Canada?
 To answer this simply: No.

 There is some confusion regarding the use of European labels and their associated SDSs within Canada for workplaces.
 GHS may stand for Globally Harmonized System but unfortunately, this is a misnomer.
 Any product imported and sold into a Canadian workplace must have SDSs and labels in compliance with Version 5 statements of the GHS Regulations.
 The format must meet Schedule 1 of the Hazardous Products Regulations (SOR 2015-17).
 If applicable, the SDS must also include information about additional classifications Canada adopted such as PNOCS, HHNOCS, combustible dusts, simple asphyxiants and pyrophoric gases.
 The requirement for a Canadian supplier address is also required on the SDS.

 Are your ingredients considered Trade Secrets?

-Another difference between the Canada and Europe is the use of Trade Secrets.
+Another difference between Canada and Europe is the use of Trade Secrets.
 A Trade Secret number issued within the European Union may not be used within Canada.
-Any SDS coming into Canada claiming trade secret without a Canadian government issued number is not compliant.
+Any SDS coming into Canada claiming trade secret without a Canadian government-issued number is not compliant.

-Under a HMIRA Registration, chemical names may be replaced with a Generic Chemical Identity (GCI) and registrants may mask functional groups, location, and number of substitutions.
+Under an HMIRA Registration, chemical names may be replaced with a Generic Chemical Identity (GCI) and registrants may mask functional groups, location, and the number of substitutions.
 However, broad and vague terms such as “proprietary”, “trade secret” or “surfactant” are not acceptable.